MicrogamerCz/Piki/README.md

   - [ ] Adding comments (even replies)
   - [ ] Deleting Comments
   - [ ] Parsing pixiv emojies into Unicode or freedesktop icon emojis
-  - [ ] Adding "Author" card next to username for author's comments
 - Settings
   - [ ] Add button for About Piki and About KDE pages
   - [ ] Add individual account settings